Torsion invariants of complexes of groups: Rebuilding mapping cylinders

 \section{Rebuilding mapping cylinders}

 In this section, all spaces will be finite CW-complexes.
 We abuse notation to improve readability.
 Given a cellular map $f: X \to Y$, we will denote by $f$ the induced map on $i$-chains for any $i$.
 We will also not distinguish between various differentials in a chain complex, they will all be denoted by $\partial$ or $\partial_{\text{space}}$ when we want to remember the space.
-By the norm of a linear map $\rr^n \to \rr^m$ we always mean the operator norm with respect to Euclidean norm.
+By the norm of a linear map $\rr^n \to \rr^m$ we always mean the operator norm with respect to the Euclidean norm.
+The norm on chains $C_\ast$ will always come from the standard inner product where the cells form an orthonormal basis.

 Now, let $X$ be a CW-complex and let $(F, E)$ be a CW-pair.
 Given a cellular map $f: E \to X$ we can attach $F$ to the mapping cylinder $M(f)$ to obtain $ \M{f}{F}{E}{X} $. \begin{Lemma} The norm of the differential in the chain complex of $ \M{f}{F}{E}{X}$ satisfies